Crito: Summary

-Crito's arguments

-In the early morning, before visitors may arrive to meet with prisoners, Crito arrives at Socrates' cell and bribes the guard for entry.
-Once inside, he sits beside Socrates until he wakes up.
-Upon waking, Socrates remarks that Crito arrived early.
-Crito expresses concern at Socrates' relaxed attitude to his upcoming execution.
-Socrates responds that he is almost 70 years old and that to be scared of death would be inappropriate.

 Crito has come to see Socrates because he has learned his execution will take place the next day, and wishes to rescue his friend.
-Crito planned to bribe all of the guards who are part of the execution and assures Socrates he has enough money to see the plan through and that he has additional friends who are also willing to pay.
+Crito has planned to bribe all of the guards who are part of the execution and assures Socrates he has enough money to see the plan through and that he has additional friends who are also willing to pay.
 After being rescued from prison, Socrates would be taken to a home in Thessaly, where Crito and his friends would be pleased to house and feed him.
 Crito asserts that if Socrates is executed, Crito will suffer a personal misfortune through the loss of a great friend.
 Crito also says if Socrates is executed, his sons will be deprived of the privileges to which the sons of a philosopher would be entitled—a proper education and living conditions.
 He also points out that when one takes on the responsibility of having children, it is immoral to abandon that duty.
 Additionally, if Socrates did not go with them, it will reflect poorly upon Crito and his friends because people would believe they were too miserly to save Socrates.
 Crito also claims that it is important that they consider the thoughts of the majority as they "can inflict … the greatest evils if one is slandered among them".
 Finally, Crito argues that Socrates should not worry about the potential punishments that he and his conspirators could face as they feel that the risk is worth taking.